Mercury CEMS LX-4000-Hg

 • Cost‑Effective Operation: Energy‑efficient heaters, self‑cleaning filters, and redundant calibration modules reduce downtime and running costs, delivering unmatched return on investment.

 Optimize your environmental compliance and process control with our Mercury CEMS.
-By integrating cold atomic fluorescence spectroscopy with a high‑temperature dilution extraction front end, this system delivers industry‑leading accuracy in measuring elemental (Hg⁰) and oxidized (Hg²⁺) mercury concentrations (mg/m³) and emission rates (kg/h, t/d, t/a).
+By integrating cold vapor atomic fluorescence spectroscopy (CVAF) with a high‑temperature dilution extraction front end, this system delivers industry‑leading accuracy in measuring elemental (Hg⁰) and oxidized (Hg²⁺) mercury concentrations (mg/m³) and emission rates (kg/h, t/d, t/a).

 Key Measurement Methods: